bbulpett/LR5/ch19/students10/README.md

 **NOTE:** *Google* has very strict security requirements for apps to connect to Gmail.
 This is a *good* thing.
 These security settings may be temporarily "overridden" to test your app.
 Consult the documentation.

+####Previewing Mail

+Open *test/mailers/previews/award_mailer_preview.rb* in the text editor and add some logic with the `award_email` method...

+        # Preview all emails at http://localhost:3000/rails/mailers/award_mailer
+        class AwardMailerPreview < ActionMailer::Preview
+            def award_email
+                AwardMailer.award_email(Award.first)
+            end
+        end

+Now in the browser, navigate to **http://localhost:3000/rails/mailers** to check out what a generated "Award" email would look like.
+You can select the plain-text or HTML version.